Hathor875/atNowWeatherService/README.md

   - Pressure Measurement Accuracy: ±0.12hPa @25°C

 ## In Progress
-- **HTTPS SERVER ON ES**: a server that allows you to scan WiFi and connect to a given network.
+- **HTTPS SERVER ON ESP**: a server that allows you to scan WiFi and connect to a given network.

 ## To Do